transmission/transmission/docs/rpc-spec.md

 | `webseeds`| array of strings | tr_tracker_view
 | `webseedsSendingToUs`| number| tr_stat

-`availability`: An array of `pieceCount` numbers representing the number of connected peers that have each piece, or -1 if we already have the piece ourselves.
+`availability`: An array of `piece_count` numbers representing the number of connected peers that have each piece, or -1 if we already have the piece ourselves.

 `files`: array of objects, each containing: